Werner syndrome: History

 Otto Werner was the first to observe Werner syndrome in 1904 as a part of his dissertation research.
 As a German ophthalmologist, Werner described several progeria-like features and juvenile cataracts in many of his patients.
 He noticed these symptoms particularly in a family with four sequential children who all showed the characteristics of the syndrome at around the same age.
 He assumed the cause to be genetic, though most of his evidence was clinical.
-Between 1934 and 1941, two internists from New York, Oppenheimer and Kugel, coined the term "Werner Syndrome," igniting a wave of interest and research on the disease.
+Between 1934 and 1941, two internists from New York, Oppenheimer and Kugel, coined the term "Werner Syndrome", igniting a wave of interest and research on the disease.

-During that time, Agatson and Gartner suggested a possible link between Werner's syndrome and cancer.
+During that time, Agatson and Gartner suggested a possible link between WS and cancer.
 However, it was not until 1966 that there was a general consensus on the autosomal recessive mode of inheritance for the syndrome.
 By 1981, geneticists had located the WRN gene on chromosome 8, leading to its cloning in 1996.
-This cloning of the WRN was significant because it revealed the predicted WRN protein was made from a family of DNA helicases.
-Prior to 1996, Werner syndrome was thought to be a model for accelerated aging.
-Since the discovery of the gene, it has become clear that the premature aging displayed in Werner syndrome is not the same, on a cellular level, as normal aging.
+This cloning of the WRN gene was significant because it revealed the predicted WRN protein was made from a family of DNA helicases.
+Prior to 1996, WS was thought to be a model for accelerated aging.
+Since the discovery of the gene, it has become clear that the premature aging displayed in WS is not the same, on a cellular level, as normal aging.
 The role of WRN in DNA repair and its exonuclease and helicase activities have been the subject of many studies in recent years.

-Since the initial discovery in 1904, several other cases of Werner syndrome have been recorded.
+Since the initial discovery in 1904, several other cases of WS have been recorded.
 Many of these cases have occurred in Japan, where a founder effect has caused a higher incidence rate than in other populations.
-The incidence rate of Werner syndrome in Japan is approximately 1 case per 100 thousand people (1:100,000), a large contrast with the rate of incidence for the rest of the world, which is between 1:1,000,000 and 1:10,000,000.
-A founder effect is also apparent in Sardinia, where there have been 18 recorded cases of Werner syndrome.
+The incidence rate of WS in Japan is approximately 1 case per 100 thousand people (1:100,000), a large contrast with the rate of incidence for the rest of the world, which is between 1:1,000,000 and 1:10,000,000.
+A founder effect is also apparent in Sardinia, where there have been 18 recorded cases of WS.